AnilSorathiya/room-temperature/README.md

 # Model
 ## Assumptions
 ### Features used in the training data are in the following range:
-* Temperature from temperature sensor is in range 10 to 45 degree celcius
+* Temperature from temperature sensor is in range 10 to 45 degree Celsius
 * Light brightness level of device is in range of 0 to 100
 * Processor temperature of device is in range of 31000 to 45000

 ## Tools
 **uWSGI**
 ---
 The `run_service.sh` starts uWSGI service to manage containers rest api application.
 The configuration parameters